 The program enables qualifying student-athletes, as approved by the program administrator, to purchase a disability insurance contract with pre-approved financing, if necessary.
 This program will provide the student-athlete with the opportunity to protect against future loss of earnings as a professional athlete due to a disabling injury or sickness that may occur during the collegiate career.

-Student-athletes with remaining athletics eligibility at NCAA institutions in the sports of intercollegiate football, men’s or women’s basketball, baseball, or men’s ice hockey, who have demonstrated they have professional potential to be selected in the first three rounds of the upcoming National Football League or National Hockey League draft or the first round of the upcoming draft of the National Basketball Association, Major League Baseball, or Women’s National Basketball Association, are eligible for this program.
+Student-athletes with remaining athletics eligibility at NCAA institutions in the sports of intercollegiate football, men’s or women’s basketball, baseball, or men’s ice hockey, who have demonstrated they have professional potential to be selected in the first two rounds of the upcoming National Football League or National Hockey League draft or the first round of the upcoming draft of the National Basketball Association, Major League Baseball or Women’s National Basketball Association, are eligible for this program.

 To obtain a quote, an Application Form must be completed in full and returned to the administrator.
 If approved, a premium quote will be prepared and returned, along with financing information and additional health-related questionnaire forms.
-In order to accept a quote and for coverage to become effective: (1) the application and health forms must be fully completed and returned to the administrator, and (2) the promissory note must be signed and returned to the bank.
-For further information, please contact the program administrator, HCC Speciality Underwriters, 401 Edgewater Place, Suite 400, Wakefield, Massachusetts 01880; telephone: 800-927-6306; fax: 781-994-6001.
+In order to accept a quote and for coverage to become effective: (1) the application and health forms must be fully completed accurately and truthfully and returned to the administrator, and (2) the promissory note must be signed and returned to the bank.
+For further information, please contact the program administrator, Tokio Marine HCC – Specialty Group, 401 Edgewater Place, Suite 400, Wakefield, Massachusetts 01880; telephone: 800/927-6306; fax: 781/994-6001.

 The Exceptional Student-Athlete Disability Program offers a permanent total disability (PTD) policy.
 A 24-month maximum policy term is available for any underclassman eligible for the program.
 The policy provides 24-hour accident and sickness coverage, which includes playing and practicing in the student-athlete’s respective sport.

 The PTD policy would provide a lump sum payment after the elimination period has expired.
-The elimination period for the PTD option is twelve consecutive months from the date total disability has been determined.
+The elimination period for the PTD option is 12 (twelve) consecutive months from the date total disability has been determined.
 To be eligible for benefits, it must be medically determined, at the end of the elimination period and before the benefit is paid, that the insured student-athlete will never be able to participate in his or her sporting activity, at the professional level.

 An elimination period is an interval of time during which no benefits are payable to the insured student-athlete in order to determine the nature of the disability.
 The elimination period commences from the date the injury or sickness resulted in total disability.